bayuapriansah/bayuapriansah.github.io/python/weekly.md

       * Visa & travel insurance must be included.
       * Double flight estimates to account for rising costs & peak travel.
       * Local teams to validate real ticket prices (e.g. Indonesia to SG).
-   3. Russell to adjust showcase date & buffer timeline based on team confirmation (\~Dec).
+   3. Consideration for Heet to factor in price fluctuations closer to showcase date.
    4. Delivery of IoT kits: To be handled by admin teams, not via cash disbursement.
    5. Cash disbursement discouraged to avoid tax/legal complications.